Averages - Level 6

-This is level 6; Mean, median, mode and range from a bar chart.
+This is level 6; Mean, median, mode and range from a grouped frequency table.
 You can earn a trophy if you get at least 9 questions correct.

 Give the answers to questions marked with an asterisk (*) to three significant figures.